 When you’re thinking about the platform’s that make the most sense for your audience, a great methodology I like to implement is the Bullseye Framework – which helps marketers to think through all the channels and then rank and prioritize them.

-I will say that SEO and Adwords for our niches have been essential along with any other additional channels we may also run.
+I will say that SEO, LinkedIn Ads and Google Ads for our niches have been essential along with any other additional channels we may also run.
 The success of search channels center around smart and selective keyword research.
 Then expanding out one level from the root terms.

 Keyword Research for Niche Industries